Pepelius/pickyourfood-recipe-app/README.md

 ## Use of localStorage
-This app utilizes your browser's localStorage to store data, like **user's picked recipes** and randomized recipe suggestions on front page (to prevent the API from reaching it's Free-tier request limitations).\
+This app utilizes your browser's localStorage to store data, like **user's picked recipes** and randomized recipe suggestions on front page (to prevent the API from reaching it's Free-tier request limitations).
-\
-I decided to work with localStorage because I wasn't sure I'd be able to implement a database solution in the given time-frame I had to develop this app.

 ## Additional libraries
 These are the libraries that I've decided to use in this project for additional styling and/or improved functionality.